-Under federal Medicaid law, if you transfer certain assets within five years before applying for Medicaid, you will be ineligible for a period of time (called a transfer penalty), depending on how much money you transferred.
+Under federal Medicaid law, if you transfer certain assets within five years before applying for Medicaid, you will not qualify for a set period (called a transfer penalty), depending on how much money you transferred.
 Even small transfers can affect eligibility.
-While federal law allows individuals to gift up to $14,000 a year (in 2014) without having to pay a gift tax, Medicaid law still treats that gift as a transfer.
+While federal law allows individuals to gift up to $18,000 a year (in 2024) without having to pay a gift tax, Medicaid law still treats that gift as a transfer.

-While most transfers are penalized, certain transfers are exempt from this penalty.
-Even after entering a nursing home, you may transfer any asset to the following individuals without having to wait out a period of Medicaid ineligibility:
+While most transfers result in a penalty, certain transfers are exempt.
+Even after entering a nursing home, you may transfer any asset to the following individuals without facing a penalty:

 - your spouse

 - a trust for the sole benefit of your child who is blind or permanently disabled

 - a trust for the sole benefit of anyone under age 65 who is permanently disabled

-- your child who is under age 21
+- A child who is under age 21

-Before giving away assets or property, check with your elder law attorney to ensure that it won't affect your Medicaid eligibility.
+Before giving away assets or property, check with your attorney to ensure that it won't affect your Medicaid eligibility.
 Find a qualified elder law attorney near you.